 There is a need for consistency, and that comes with toolpaths.
 They accommodate the needs of the material and the machine.
 High-speed toolpaths give you maximum performance, and the Pocket milling toolpath pushes volume.

 The feed rate also determines the results of your finish.
 When the tool is light, you experience stringers, rapid flank wear, built-up edge, and uneconomical.
 There is less chip control, poor surface finish, plastic deformation, high power consumption, chip welding, and hammering when it is too heavy.

 Depth of Cut

-Reducing the cutting speed reduces heat production, and that makes your tool comfortable to work with.
-When your CNC speed is too low, that affects the built-up edge and dulling of the surface edge, and it is uneconomical and results in poor surface finish.
+Reducing the cutting speed reduces heat production, making your tool comfortable to work with.
+When your CNC speed is too low, that affects the built-up edge and dulling of the surface edge, and it is uneconomical and results in a poor surface finish.